WilliamBattsIII/doubleword/doc/CPU.md

 keyboard|`0xFD`
 hard disk|`0xFE`
 timer (PIT)|`0xFF`
+As the `doublebox` architecture lacks a sophisticated interrupt controller chip, specific interrupts are unable to be masked.
+Instead, programs running on the computer must use the I/O bus to enable or disable specific device interrupts.

 ## the Interrupt Vector Table (IVT)
 The IVT is a collection of 256 pointers to interrupt handlers.
 Each memory address is 32 bits wide, so the IVT is 1024 bytes long.
 The IVT can reside anywhere in memory, as the pointer to it (in `%itp`) can be modified.

 # instruction set
 nothing here yet

+# memory setup
+By default, the `doubleword` emulator is set up with 32 MB of RAM.

+# boot process
+The `doubleword` architecture has a 3-step boot process.
+First, a firmware program stored in ROM is loaded into memory beginning at `0x1000`.
+At this point, CPU execution begins.
+All general-purpose registers are zeroed out, in addition to `%itp`.
+Interrupts are disabled.
+The stack pointer is set to to the next 32-bit boundary below the loading point of the firmware, at `0x0FFC`, as it grows downward in memory.
+The firmware initializes hardware and prepares the computer for the second part of the boot process.
+The last thing that the system firmware does is scan for any attached hard drives marked as bootable.
+If multiple are found, a menu is shown which will ask the user to pick a volume.
+If there are no bootable drives, the firmware will display an error and hang. (note to self: add more types of storage later?)